 Those are the six basic human needs.
 Now, are you meeting those needs for your partner?
-You need to be honest about this.
+You need to be honest about this and find a way to communicate with your partner about it.
 Do you make your partner feel special?
 For most couples, the answer is No.

 You need to have a minimum of three of these needs as a couple to have a healthy relationship.
 Certainty and uncertainty are good, but if you really want to have a wholesome, lasting, successful relationship, you need to meet these six needs.